isomerpages/moe-bukitviewpri/_parents-and-partners/Info for Parents/Info for Parents.md

 Dear Primary 4 Parents,

-You can now access your child’s SwimSafer 2.0 certificate via the web-based ActiveSG portal once he/she passes both the practical assessment and the online quiz on [https://members.myactivesg.com/swimsafer](http://members.myactivesg.com/swimsafer).
+You can now access your child’s SwimSafer 2.0 certificate via [ActiveSG portal](https://activesg.gov.sg/home) once he/she passes both the practical assessment and the online quiz.

-You will need to sign up as a member (if you have not already done so) at the ActiveSG portal via [https://members.myactivesg.com/auth](https://members.myactivesg.com/auth) and tag your child as a supplementary member.
+You will need to sign up as a member (if you have not already done so) at the [ActiveSG portal](https://activesg.gov.sg/home) and tag your child as a supplementary member.

 The user guide is attached for your reference.